SuperOfficeDocs/superoffice-docs/docs/database/tables/areauserassignment.md

 ---
-uid: areauserassignment
+uid: table-areauserassignment
 title: areauserassignment table
 description: Link table indicating which users actually reside in this area. so.generated: true
 keywords:
   - "database"
   - "areauserassignment"
-so.date: 19.03.2021
+so.date: 21.03.2021
 so.topic: reference
 so.envir:
   - "onsite"
   - "online"
 ---

-# Areauserassignment Table (40)
+# areauserassignment Table (40)

 ## Fields